GetHealthyCalculators

 References

-• A new predictive equation for resting energy expenditure in healthy individuals · American Journal of Clinical Nutrition
+• A new predictive equation for resting energy expenditure in healthy individuals (Mifflin MD et al., Am J Clin Nutr 1990;51:241–247) · American Journal of Clinical Nutrition

 Limitations

-• The 3,500-calorie-per-pound rule is a simplification — actual weight loss is non-linear and varies with metabolic adaptation.
+• The 3,500-calorie-per-pound rule (Wishnofsky 1958) is a simplification — Hall et al. (Lancet 2011) demonstrated that actual weight loss is non-linear as metabolism adapts.

 • TDEE estimates have a margin of error of roughly 10%, so your actual calorie needs may differ.

-• This calculator does not account for changes in metabolism, body composition, or hormonal factors over time.
+• This calculator does not account for adaptive thermogenesis, body composition shifts, or hormonal changes (leptin, ghrelin, thyroid) that blunt weight loss over months.

-• Extreme deficits can lead to muscle loss, nutrient deficiencies, fatigue, and metabolic slowdown.
+• Extreme deficits can lead to muscle loss, nutrient deficiencies, gallstones, fatigue, menstrual disruption, and metabolic slowdown.

 Frequently Asked Questions